boozallen/jenkins-templating-engine/docs/concepts/pipeline-templates/declarative-syntax.md

 There is one minor behavioral difference between Pipeline Templates written in Scripted Pipeline Syntax vs Declarative Pipeline Syntax in regard to Step Resolution.

-When a Library Step is loaded that overwrites a Jenkins DSL step, such as `sh`, then in Scripted Pipeline Templates the Library step will take precedence whereas in Declarative Pipeline Templates the original `sh` implementation will take precedence.
+When a Library Step is loaded that overwrites a Jenkins DSL step, such as `sh`, then in Scripted Pipeline Templates the Library Step will take precedence whereas in Declarative Pipeline Templates the original `sh` implementation will take precedence.

 The way to bypass this in Declarative Syntax to invoke the Library Step is to invoke it from a `script` block.

 !!! tip "Declarative Step Resolution Example"
     === "Declarative Pipeline Syntax"
-        Assume a `sh` library step has been loaded.
+        Assume a `sh` Library Step has been loaded.
         ```groovy
         pipeline{
           agent any